 Accordingly, the consolidated financial statements of Zelda Therapeutics Limited have been prepared as a continuation of the business and operations of Zelda.
 As the deemed acquirer, Zelda has accounted for the acquisition of Zelda Therapeutics Limited from 18 November 2016.
-The comparative information for the period ended 30 June 2016 is that of Zelda from date of incorporation of 19 August 2015 to 30 June 2016.

 The implications of the acquisition by Zelda on the financial statements are as follows: